Tag: What did Jesus mean when He said

 No text in the Bible is more familiar, more misunderstood, and more misapplied than Matthew 7:1 which says,Do not judge, or you too will be judged,because it is often taken out of its original context.
 Many people, even Christians, quote this to mean that one should NEVER judge anyone.

 But is this really what the text means?
-In order for us to properly apply the verse, we need to have a proper understanding of what Jesus really means when He said those words.
+For us to properly apply the verse, we need to have a proper understanding of what Jesus really meant when He said those words.
 Do you know what Bible scholars and theologians say?
 Thatwrong interpretation will lead to wrong application.

 Judge Not or You’ll Be Judged